polito-WA1-AW1-2023/wa1-iz-weeks/week13/exercise.md

 - Configure it to use sessions and the username/password strategy for login.
 - For hashing the password (to store it in the database), use `scrypt` as shown during the lecture.
 - Create a login and a logout route (e.g., `POST /api/sessions` for login).
 - Protect any suitable route so only logged-in and authorized users can call those APIs.
+In particular, only logged-in user can vote the answers.

 Instead, on the React client:
 - Prepare a login form using controlled input components.